Fun & adventure abound at Eagle Bluff!

 Our campus gift shop is located in the dining hall and offers Eagle Bluff clothing and apparel, water bottles, plush wild animals, and many other nature and adventure-inspired items for purchase.

-The gift shop is available for group reservations only.
+The gift shop is available during group reservations only.